Montana-Media-Arts/webDesignFall2024/_docs/topic-01/05-github-site/page-02.md

 tags: github, guide, repository
 ---

-<span class="label label-warning">Load Time</span> This page contains embedded interactive content.
-In may take 3-10 seconds to completely load.
+<span class="label label-warning">Load Time:</span> This page contains embedded interactive content.
+It may take 3-10 seconds to load completely.

 We don't even need additional programs to begin using a VCS like <a href="https://github.com/" target="_blank">GitHub.com</a>.
 We can begin creating and tracking files directly within the browser, as long as we create a new repository.